 The Alicia Patterson Foundation

-WASHINGTON, D.C. — Eight journalists have been selected to receive American journalism’s oldest writing fellowship, an Alicia Patterson Foundation grant.
+WASHINGTON, D.C. — Nine journalists have been selected to receive American journalism’s oldest writing fellowship, an Alicia Patterson Foundation grant.
 Recipients spend their fellowship months traveling, researching, and writing articles on their projects for the APF REPORTER, a quarterly magazine published by the Foundation and available via Web site.
-Fellows’ articles and photo essays are reprinted in newspapers, magazines, textbooks and websites worldwide and have led to award-winning articles, books and documentaries.
+Fellows’ articles and photo essays are reprinted in newspapers, magazines, and websites worldwide.

 The winners were selected through a highly competitive process of screening by two panels of judges, as well as submitting detailed proposals, examples of past work, and references.
 This year’s final judging was held in Washington, D.C. at the historic former home of publisher Cissy Patterson, who was Alicia Patterson’s aunt.

-The trustees of the foundation also named one fellow in honor of Josephine Patterson Albright, who was a major benefactor of the foundation.
-The Josephine Patterson Albright fellow is Stephen Ferry, a freelance photographer from New York City.
+The trustees of the foundation increased the yearly stipend by $5,000 this year.
+They also named one fellow in honor of Josephine Patterson Albright, who was a major benefactor of the foundation.
+The Josephine Patterson Albright fellow is Jon Lowenstein, a freelance photographer from Chicago, Ill.

 John Margolies, freelance photographer, author and APF Fellow 2003

 The Alicia Patterson Foundation fellowship program for journalists was established in 1965 in memory of Alicia Patterson, who was editor and publisher of Newsday for nearly twenty-three years before her death in 1963.
-One-year grants of $35,000 and six-month grants of $17,500 are awarded to working print journalists to pursue independent projects of significant interest and to write articles based on their investigations for the APF Reporter, an actual and web magazine published quarterly by the Foundation at www.aliciapatterson.org.
+One-year grants of $40,000 and six-month grants of $20,000 are awarded to working print journalists to pursue independent projects of significant interest and to write articles based on their investigations for the APF Reporter, a web magazine published quarterly by the Foundation at www.aliciapatterson.org.

 Alicia Patterson Foundation